11 E-Commerce Challenges and How to Overcome Them

 • Conduct regular security audits: Conduct regular security assessments to find and fix weaknesses in your e-commerce system and put best practices for security and data protection into place.

-6. Relevant leads
+6. Attracting high-quality, relevant leads

 Potential consumers who are more likely to buy a good or service from an online retailer are referred to as relevant leads.
 For e-commerce companies to succeed, relevant lead generation is crucial because it can increase conversion rates and sales.